 When I was younger, I would just swallow my anger and try to tiptoe around her.
 I didn’t want to give her any justification for drinking.
 I soon realized, I didn’t have power over when she decided to relapse and I drastically changed my approach.
 I swung the complete opposite direction.
 I recognized the pattern of her picking fights right before she relapsed and I decided to go ahead and jump the gun.
 I would pick fights first.
 If she was going to drink, might as well pop her sobriety bubble and get it over with so we can all breathe again.
 Probably not the healthiest perspective but I was exhausted of getting my hopes up and them being dashed.

 I started by being a brat.
 She would ask me simple questions and I would respond with alcoholism related sentences.
 For example, my mom would say “How was your day?” and I would say “Well I didn’t get arrested for a DUI” and that would be the end of the conversation.
-It was bitchy and irrational but I was (let’s be real-am) angry and I was (am) a moody female.
+It was bitchy and irrational but I was (am) angry and I was (am) a moody female.
 It happens.

 Then the outbursts would come.
 My mom would be a few weeks sober and I would be tired of her puppy dog face she was sporting.
 She does this the first few weeks after a big incident to try to gain sympathy.
 She might try to give us a gift or make us one of our favorite meals, anything to get back on our good side.
 She once bought me a lovely, expensive purse after a highly public and embarrassing relapse.
 She did it out of love (and probably manipulation).
 I responded with “Oh great, I can use this to carry all my shame”.
 Then I pretended the purse was too heavy to carry…I know.
 I’m amusing.